w3f/polkadot-wiki/docs/learn/learn-comparison-rollups.md

 transactions in a single rollup.

-Polkadot implements this functionality at the native level, allowing for shared security and scalability of for the relay chain and respective parachains.
-Shared security is a concept which has similar goals to EVM-based optimistic and zero-knowledge rollups, but instead of it being implemented as a secondary layer, Polkadot guarantees native security and scalability for each of its parachains through the [Parachains Protocol](./learn-parachains-protocol.md).
-The way Polkadot handles the coordination of data from parachains into an aggregated, representative state is somewhat similar to how layer two rollups function.
+Polkadot implements this functionality at the native level, allowing for shared security and scalability of the relay chain and respective parachains.
+Shared security is a concept that has similar goals to EVM-based optimistic and zero-knowledge rollups.
+Still, instead of being implemented as a secondary layer, Polkadot guarantees native security and scalability for each of its parachains through the [Parachains Protocol](./learn-parachains-protocol.md).
+Polkadot handles the coordination of data from parachains into an aggregated, representative state, somewhat similar to how to layer two rollups function.

 ## Optimistic Rollups

-Optimistic rollups are an interactive scaling method for layer one blockchains.
+Optimistic rollups are an interactive scaling method for layer-one blockchains.
 Optimistic rollups assume _optimisically_ that every proposed transaction is valid by default.

-In order to mitigate potentially invalid transactions, optimistic rollups introduce a _challenge period_ in which participants may challenge a suspect rollup.
-A fraud-proving scheme is in place to allow for a number of _fraud proofs_ to be submitted, rendering the rollup as valid.
+In the case of mitigating potentially invalid transactions, optimistic rollups introduce a _challenge period_ in which participants may challenge a suspect rollup.
+A fraud-proving scheme is in place to allow for several _fraud proofs_ to be submitted, rendering the rollup valid.
 During the challenge period, a set of state changes may be disputed, come to a resolution, or merely be included if no challenge is presented (and the required proofs are in place).